Does power plate reduce or prevent cellulite?

 First of all, stop chasing miracle treatments - they do not exist.
 Just don't believe the hype.

-- Do train up to three times a week on a vibration plate, performing squats and lunges for up to ten minutes.
-Stick to ten minutes - more is not always better!
+- Do train up to three times a week on a vibration plate, performing squats and lunges for up to twenty minutes.
+Stick to twenty minutes - more is not always better!

 - Combine this training with serious diet and cardiovascular exercise for maximum results